(And course selection, the “right” high school, and more!)

-The decisions your 9th or 10th grader makes this year could have a major impact on whether or not they get into the college they want.
+The decisions 9th or 10th grader makes this year could have a major impact on whether or not they get into the college they want when they apply in 12th grade.

-It’s important to understand, as early as possible, the crucial role their GPA plays in college admissions.
+It’s important to understand, as early as possible, the crucial role GPA plays in college admissions, especially with the rise of test optional admissions policies.
 In many ways, to a college admission officer, your son or daughter is their transcript.

-When your child applies to a college, the admission officers look for two things first: grades and challenging courses.
+When your child applies to a college, the admission officers look for two things first: grades and challenging courses, also known as course rigor.

-To have a shot at a top college (a really selective school), your student needs great grades in the most challenging courses.
+To have a shot at a selective college, your student needs great grades in the most challenging courses.

 An “A” in woodworking isn’t going to impress a top college, nor is a “C” in AP Calculus.